ruslanmv/How-to-create-Project-in-Scala-with-Maven/README.md

 Then we should  choose a number or apply filter :

 ```
-1749
+1764
 ```
-then we Choose net.alchim31.maven:scala-archetype-simple version:
+then we choose **net.alchim31.maven:scala-archetype-simple** version:
 ```
 4
 ```